Moment of Reflection

 Mix Dough Ingredients

 You can use active dry or instant yeast.
 Knead all ingredients except the salt.
 It will take a few minutes for the dough to come together.
 Resist the urge to add more water.
 If, after about 3 minutes, the dough has not come together stop the mixer to scrape the sides of the bowl.
-If, after another minute, it still is not coming together, add 1 tsp. of water.
+If, after another minute, it still is not coming together, add 1 teaspoon of water.
 Unless you live in the dessert or it’s a particularly dry day, you should not need more water than that.

 Knead and Add Salt